xplosionmind/old.tommi.space/_jar/2020-05-13-Internet-Freedom-sources.md

 edited: 2020-08-30
 description: "Everything inspiring, meaningful or particularly significant about web privacy I find online."
 ---
 This is sort of a bucket where I copy-paste links to insightful articles and videos about privacy online without any further contextualization.
-Sooner or later I’ll be forced to organize them to write the [Internet Freedom Manifesto](/internetfreedom)
+Sooner or later I’ll be forced to organize them.
 {:.yellow .warning}

 <br />